enormandeau/github_tutorial/README.md

 Git and GitHub can help you accomplish the above.
 However, **they will require some work** to get you started, but **it should also fun to learn**.
 Let the geeky part of you enjoy this.
-You don't have to be a biologist / chemist / microbiologist... all the time!. :)
+You don't have to be a scientist all the time!

 ## What to expect from this tutorial
 After going trough this tutorial, you should: